capopaul/Jack-Bluetooth-Converter/README.md

 ## 2. Design specification and documentation

 Please go to [Jack <> Bluetooth Design Specification](doc/Jack<>Bluetooth-Design-Specification.md) which documents the design choices and provide details on the project.

+[Software Readme](software/README.md) contains note taking from the software development (work in progress).

 ## 3. Repo organization